runpod/docs/docs/serverless/workers/concurrent-handler.md

 ```

 3. Click **Run** multiple times in quick succession to simulate concurrent requests.
-4. Observe how the worker processes multiple requests without waiting for each to complete.
+4. Observe how the worker handles multiple requests without waiting for each to complete.

 ## Understanding the components

 ### Asynchronous handler

-The `process_request` function is defined with the `async` keyword, allowing it to use non-blocking I/O operations with `await`.
-This enables the function to "pause" during I/O operations (simulated with `asyncio.sleep()`) and handle other requests while waiting.
+The `process_request` function uses the `async` keyword, enabling it to use non-blocking I/O operations with `await`.
+This allows the function to pause during I/O operations (simulated with `asyncio.sleep()`) and handle other requests while waiting.

 ### Concurrency modifier

 The `adjust_concurrency` function:
 - Takes the current concurrency level as input
 - Checks the current request rate
-- Increases concurrency when traffic is high (above 50 requests in this example)
+- Increases concurrency when traffic exceeds 50 requests
-- Decreases concurrency when traffic is low
+- Decreases concurrency when traffic falls below the threshold
-- Respects minimum (1) and maximum (10) concurrency limits
+- Maintains concurrency between 1 and 10
 - Returns the adjusted concurrency level

 ### Metrics tracking